-The Ontario EA Act requires the identification and evaluation of 'Alternatives To' the undertaking, including the consideration of the 'Do Nothing' alternative.
-'Alternatives To' the undertaking are defined as different ways to solve the identified problem or address the identified opportunity.
+The Ontario EA Act requires the identification and evaluation of "Alternatives To" the undertaking, including the consideration of the "Do Nothing" alternative.
+"Alternatives To" the undertaking are defined as different ways to solve the identified problem or address the identified opportunity.
 The 1PSEPM Project is an opportunity to move forward with the implementation of the City approved 1 Port Street East Comprehensive Master Plan and ensure the continuation of the site's historic marina function, which is key to the cultural identity of the Port Credit community.
-Many of the previous studies undertaken for this site have considered alternative uses.
-These studies determined, with significant stakeholder consultation, that the expansion of the land base along the breakwater at the 1 Port Street East site should be considered to permit relocation of the marina and associated operations.